U Idioms

 up in arms

-- equipped with guns or weapons and ready to fight, very angry
+- equipped with guns or weapons and ready to fight

-The villagers were up in arms over the proposal to take some of their land away from them.
+The teachers were up in arms about the proposal to change their contract.

 up in the air (about something)